kodecocodes/i9t/custom-segues/custom-segues.markdown

 Similarly, the transition context's from- view may differ from the source view controller's view.
 On an iPhone the transition context's from- view will be the same as the source view controller's view, but on an iPad, the from- view will be nil.

 To make your transition look better you can make use of this.
-On the iPhone the transition would look better if the from- view faded out.
-However on the iPad the from- view should remain unfaded in the background.
+On the iPhone the transition would look better if the from- view faded out during the scale animation.
+However on the iPad because the modal scene is a form sheet, the from- view should remain unfaded in the background.

 In `animateTransition(_:)` inside the animation block at the end of the method just after: